What is EoE?

 The Management Plan for Eosinophilic Oesophagitis (EoE) provides guidance about ongoing treatment and management of EoE.

-A small number of patients may also need to undergo a procedure to help stretch open the narrowed oesophagus.
+In a small number of patients, ongoing inflammation can cause scar tissue to form, and this can lead to difficulty swallowing or food getting stuck when eating.
+These people may need to have a procedure to help stretch (make bigger) the narrowed oesophagus.
 This makes swallowing easier and helps prevent food from getting stuck when eating.
 This procedure is done under a general anaesthetic.

-The Action Plan for Eosinophilic Oesophagitis is for the emergency treatment of food impaction and food bolus obstruction (FBO), due to EoE.
+The Action Plan for Eosinophilic Oesophagitis is for the emergency treatment of food impaction (food getting stuck and not moving into the stomach) and food bolus obstruction (FBO), due to EoE.

 The ASCIA Action and Management Plans for EoE are medical documents that should be completed and signed by the patient’s allergy specialist or gastroenterologist.